 Andrew Daly – Principal, Swavesey Village College

-Michelle Dowse – Vice Principal, Cambridge Regional College
+Michelle Dowse – Deputy Principal, Cambridge Regional College

 Suzanne Dutton - Resourcing Manager, Bidwells*